DataDog/dd-trace-py/docs/advanced_usage.rst

 The PyTorch profiler can be used to trace CPU and GPU events that occur when running inference or training on a PyTorch model.
 The PyTorch profiler as it's `typically used <https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html>`__, will output a trace json file to

-local disk that can be loaded in a visualization tool like Tensorboard or Perfetto.
+local disk that can be loaded in a visualization tool like TensorBoard or Perfetto.
 With the dd-trace-py PyTorch profiler integration, we instrument the `profiler API <https://pytorch.org/docs/stable/_modules/torch/profiler/profiler.html>`__ to automatically export this data to Datadog for visualization without having to manually copy files between servers.

 The requirements for using this feature are: